-Type 2 diabetes is a multi-systemic metabolic disease that affects the vascular, renal, hepatic, nervous and endocrinological systems and is characterized by hyperinsulinemia, insulin-resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese, have dyslipidemia and have hyperglycemia.
+Type 2 diabetes is a multisystemic metabolic disease that affects the vascular, renal, hepatic, nervous, and endocrinological systems and is characterized by hyperinsulinemia, insulin resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese and have dyslipidemia and hyperglycemia.

 Epidemiology of Type 2 Diabetes in Children

-Before we dive into the different treatment options for type 2 diabetes in children, we should point out a few points concerning the epidemiology of type 2 diabetes in children.
+Before we dive into the different treatment options, we should review a few points concerning the epidemiology of type 2 diabetes in children.

 The most recent epidemiological studies estimate the prevalence of type 2 diabetes in children between 12 and 19 years of age to be as high as 23%.
 African American children and other non-white ethnic groups have a higher incidence of type 2 diabetes compared to white children.

-According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000, while the annual incidence of the disease was significantly higher in African American children with an estimated figure of 15.7 per 100,000.
+According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000.
+The annual incidence of the disease was significantly higher in African American children at an estimated figure of 15.7 per 100,000.

-An incidence peak was observed in children aged between 15 and 19 years.
+An incidence peak was observed in children between 15 and 19 years of age.
 Girls seem to have a slightly higher risk of developing type 2 diabetes compared to boys.

 Pathophysiology of Type 2 Diabetes

-The main pathophysiological change observed in type 2 diabetic children is similar to adults.
-The pancreatic beta-cells show impaired insulin secretion and the peripheral tissues show reduced insulin sensitivity.
+The main pathophysiological changes observed in type 2 diabetes are similar in children and adults.
+The pancreatic beta-cells show impaired insulin secretion, and the peripheral tissues show reduced insulin sensitivity.
 Central obesity and dyslipidemia are believed to play a crucial role in the development of insulin resistance in children and adults.

 Due to the reduced insulin sensitivity in the peripheral tissues, pancreatic beta-cells try to compensate by increasing their secretion of insulin.
-This is believed to result in a vicious cycle that eventually leads to beta-cell exhaustion and further impair the function of the pancreatic beta-cells.
+This is believed to result in a vicious cycle that eventually leads to beta-cell exhaustion and further impairment of the function of the pancreatic beta-cells.